 X-ray clusters as cosmological probes.
 This yields for a flat Universe, Ωm = 0.29+0.08 and wx = −0.95+0.30 (1σ errors without −0.12 −0.35

 cosmic variance).
 The scatter in the different analyses indicates a quite robust result around wx = −1, leaving little room for the introduction of new energy components described by quintessence-like models or phantom energy.
 The most natural interpretation of the data is a positive cosmological constant with wx = −1 or something like it.

 Schuecker, P.; Caldwell, R. R.; Böhringer, H.; and Collins, C. A., "Observational Constraints on General Relativistic Energy Conditions, Cosmic Matter Density and Dark Energy from X-Ray Clusters of Galaxies and Type-la Supernovae" (2003).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 536.